KeLin666/Superwire/README.md

 ## 3D Supercollimation beam simulation
 Detail is shown in fold "0723Supercollimation3D".
 Similar to (1+1)D simulaion, we apply (2+1)D SSFFT method and see how beam profile will evolve in cos^2 lattice.

+## Different btw superwire and supercolimation
+We should carefully deal with superwire and supercolimation, the former one is more like a semi-classical particle and the latter one can be explaned by flat band in equal energy contour.
+Details are shown in folder.